Phlebotomist Resume Examples

 - •Detail Your Experience: Clearly state your past roles and responsibilities, including the types of procedures you performed.

-- •Emphasize Patient Interaction: Showcase your ability to communicate effectively and ease patient anxiety.
+- •Emphasize Patient Interaction: Surface your ability to communicate effectively and ease patient anxiety.

 - •Include Technical Skills: List specific equipment and technology you are proficient with, such as centrifuges or electronic health records.